Fibroid Risk Factors

 Family History

-Uterine fibroids often have a genetic component, with a family history being a significant risk factor.
-If your mother, sister, or grandmother had uterine fibroids, you might be at a higher risk of developing them too.
-Specifically, if your mother had fibroids, your risk of developing them is three times greater than the average.
+Uterine fibroids often have a genetic component, with family history being a significant risk factor.
+If your mother, sister, or grandmother had fibroids, you may be at higher risk of developing them too.
+Specifically, if your mother had fibroids, your risk is three times greater than average, especially when combined with contributing genetic or hormonal factors.

 Obesity

 Being significantly overweight or having a high Body Mass Index (BMI) can increase the risk of developing uterine fibroids.
-This is because excess fat cells produce more estrogen, leading to elevated hormone levels in the body.
-Higher levels of estrogen and progesterone often result in the growth of fibroids.
+This is because excess fat cells produce more estrogen, leading to elevated hormone levels in the body over time.
+Higher levels of estrogen and progesterone often result in the rapid growth and development of uterine fibroids.

 Early Onset Of Menstruation

 Fibroids are more prevalent among women who start menstruating at a younger age.
 Typically, girls have their first period (menarche) around 12 or 13 years old.
-Research shows that beginning menstruation early is associated with increased risks of fibroids, obesity, and diabetes.
-Additionally, early menarche is observed more frequently in African American women.
+Research shows that early menstruation is associated with increased risks of fibroids, obesity, and diabetes.
+Early menarche is also more common in African American women.

 Vitamin D Deficiency